-Manufacturing development agreements provide for us to fund manufacturing development to support our clinical and commercial product needs.
+We have various manufacturing development agreements to support our clinical and commercial product needs.

 We rely on Lonza, a third party manufacturer, to produce a portion of commercial and clinical quantities of Soliris and Strensiq.
-We have various agreements with Lonza with remaining total non-cancellable future commitments of approximately \$1,156,980.
+We have various agreements with Lonza, with remaining total non-cancellable future commitments of approximately \$1,148.
 If we terminate certain supply agreements with Lonza without cause, we will be required to pay for product scheduled for manufacture under our arrangement.
 Under an existing arrangement with Lonza, we also pay Lonza a royalty on sales of Soliris manufactured at Alexion Rhode Island Manufacturing Facility (ARIMF) and a payment with respect to sales of Soliris manufactured at Lonza facilities.

-In addition to Lonza, we have non-cancellable commitments of \$36,400 with other third party manufacturers.
+In addition to Lonza, we have non-cancellable commitments of \$27 with other third party manufacturers.